Laurence Tubiana: 2010s

 Ahead of the 2012 presidential election, Tubiana co-signed an appeal of several economists in support of candidate François Hollande.

 In 2012, Tubiana became a member of France's high-level steering committee on the Energy Transition Debate whose work led to the adoption the French Energy Transition Law in 2015.
 From 2012 to 2014, she co-chaired the Leadership Council of the Sustainable Development Solutions Network and co-chaired the network's working group on Deep Decarbonization Pathways.

 She has also been a member of the China Council for International Cooperation on Environment and Development (CCICED) since 2002.

 In 2014, Tubiana was appointed France's Climate Change Ambassador and Special Representative for the 2015 COP21 Climate Change Conference in Paris.
 She is viewed as a key architect of the Paris Agreement on climate change, adopted by the parties to the United Nations Framework Convention on Climate Change (UNFCCC) on 12 December 2015.
 In 2016, Tubiana was appointed High-Level Champion for pre-2020 climate action to sustain the momentum generated by the Paris Agreement, alongside Hakima El Haité.

 Current functions

 Tubiana has been CEO of the European Climate Foundation since 2017.
 She was appointed a member of France's High Council on Climate Change in 2018.
 She is Chair of Expertise France's Board and President of the French Environment & Energy Management Agency's (ADEME) Scientific Council.
-She has also been Chair of the Board of Directors of the French Development Agency (AFD) since 2013.
+From 2013 to 2022, she served as chair of the Board of Directors of the French Development Agency (AFD).

 On 1 July 2025, Tubiana was named the inaugural Dean of the Paris Climate School at Sciences Po.